arcaptcha/arcaptcha-php/README.md

 </form>
 ```

+_Note: You can pass available widget options like color,lang,... into getWidget function_

 ### Verifying a response

 After the post, use the class to verify the response.
 You get true or false back:

 ```php
 if ($ArCaptcha->verify($_POST["arcaptcha-token"])) {
     echo "OK!";